-To address this challenge, we propose the \textbf{N}ode \textbf{T}okenizer for \textbf{L}arge \textbf{L}anguage \textbf{M}odels (NT-LLM), a novel framework that efficiently encodes graph structures for seamless integration with LLMs.
+To enable effective and efficient LLM reasoning on graphs, a graph encoding paradigm that preserves rich graph structural information without introducing heavy training or inference overhead is needed.
+This naturally aligns with the motivation of graph positional encoding, which introduces extra embeddings containing structural information to disambiguate nodes and enhance graph representation learning during the training of GNNs and graph transformers~\cite{lap1, dist1, rand1}.
+In this paper, we introduce an anchor-based graph positional encoding scheme for graph node tokenization, and investigate its integration with LLMs across various graph-related tasks.
 The core of our method is the strategic selection of key nodes, referred to as anchors, which serve as reference points for encoding the graph topology.
 Each node is then represented based on its relative distance to these anchors, effectively capturing the structural information of the graph.
-To further enhance the interpretability of the encoded representations and preserve their partial ordering relation, \ie nodes close in the graph having similar embeddings, we introduce a transformation function during pretraining that maps them into a continuous Euclidean space.
-Furthermore, we apply task-specific tuning procedures using prompt tuning and LoRA techniques to facilitate better structural understanding for LLMs.
+Furthermore, we identify the issue of misalignment between the non-Euclidean graph space~(hop-based discrete distance) and the Euclidean embedding space~(continuous Euclidean distance).
+A rank-preserving pretraining objective is proposed to project the positional embedding into Euclidean space.
+We then apply task-specific tuning procedures using prompt tuning and LoRA techniques to facilitate better structural understanding of LLMs for downstream tasks.
 Extensive empirical studies demonstrate that NT-LLM substantially improves LLM performance across a diverse range of graph-related tasks, from basic graph analysis to complex reasoning.
-The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We introduce a position-anchored graph encoding approach for LLMs that efficiently preserves crucial structural information while reducing the computational complexity associated with traditional graph encoding methods.
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce a position-anchored graph encoding approach for LLMs that efficiently preserves crucial structural information while reducing the computational complexity associated with commonly used graph encoding methods.

+\item We identify and address the issue of misalignment between the non-Euclidean graph space and the Euclidean embedding space, which hinders the effectiveness of graph positional embedding in graph reasoning with LLMs.

-\item We develop a novel graph position embedding pretraining scheme, which seamlessly integrates our graph encoding method with state-of-the-art LLMs.
-Further task-specific tuning based on the pretraining empowers LLMs to develop a deep understanding of graph structures and their underlying patterns. \item We conduct an extensive empirical evaluation on multiple graph benchmarks, covering a wide range of task complexities and graph types.
-Our results provide valuable insights into the performance, generalizability, and scalability of NT-LLM, highlighting its potential for adoption in various graph learning scenarios.
+\item We conduct an extensive empirical evaluation on multiple graph benchmarks, covering a wide range of task complexities and graph types.
+Our results provide insights into the performance and generalizability of NT-LLM, highlighting its potential for adoption in various graph learning scenarios. \end{itemize}